Marffe/Leelgo_Unsearch_Engine/README.md

 - first complete version of the page with basic functionality properly working

 - An arbitrary jump of numbers because yes

+###### January 24, 2022 - 0.9.1

+- Added HTML files of other sections of the page

+###### January 25, 2022 - 0.9.2

+- Updates to Media Queries names and screen sizes

+- Added some content to FAQ section

+- Update to image and logo ubication

+- Deleted second Branch